ljw1004/csharpspec/csharp/expressions.md

 The body (*expression* or *block*) of an anonymous function is subject to the following rules:

--  If the anonymous function includes a signature, the parameters specified in the signature are available in the body.
+*  If the anonymous function includes a signature, the parameters specified in the signature are available in the body.
 If the anonymous function has no signature it can be converted to a delegate type or expression type having parameters (§6.5), but the parameters cannot be accessed in the body.
--  Except for `ref` or `out` parameters specified in the signature (if any) of the nearest enclosing anonymous function, it is a compile-time error for the body to access a `ref` or `out` parameter.
+*  Except for `ref` or `out` parameters specified in the signature (if any) of the nearest enclosing anonymous function, it is a compile-time error for the body to access a `ref` or `out` parameter.
--  When the type of `this` is a struct type, it is a compile-time error for the body to access `this`.
+*  When the type of `this` is a struct type, it is a compile-time error for the body to access `this`.
 This is true whether the access is explicit (as in `this.x`) or implicit (as in `x` where `x` is an instance member of the struct).
 This rule simply prohibits such access and does not affect whether member lookup results in a member of the struct.
--  The body has access to the outer variables (§7.15.5) of the anonymous function.
+*  The body has access to the outer variables (§7.15.5) of the anonymous function.
 Access of an outer variable will reference the instance of the variable that is active at the time the *lambda-expression* or *anonymous-method-expression* is evaluated (§7.15.6).
--  It is a compile-time error for the body to contain a `goto` statement, `break` statement, or `continue` statement whose target is outside the body or within the body of a contained anonymous function.
+*  It is a compile-time error for the body to contain a `goto` statement, `break` statement, or `continue` statement whose target is outside the body or within the body of a contained anonymous function.
--  A `return` statement in the body returns control from an invocation of the nearest enclosing anonymous function, not from the enclosing function member.
+*  A `return` statement in the body returns control from an invocation of the nearest enclosing anonymous function, not from the enclosing function member.
 An expression specified in a `return` statement must be implicitly convertible to the return type of the delegate type or expression tree type to which the nearest enclosing *lambda-expression* or *anonymous-method-expression* is converted (§6.5).

 It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda-expression* or *anonymous-method-expression*.
 In particular, the compiler may choose to implement an anonymous function by synthesizing one or more named methods or types.
 The names of any such synthesized elements must be of a form reserved for compiler use.

-### Overload resolution
+### Overload resolution and anonymous functions

 Anonymous functions in an argument list participate in type inference and overload resolution.
 Please refer to §7.5.2 and §7.5.3 for the exact rules.